TheLazyTomcat/TelemetryLibrary/readme.txt

   Content of this folder is licensed under Creative Commons Attribution-ShareAlike 4.0 (CC BY-SA 4.0) license (see above for details).

+FastMM
+  Some parts of this project are using FastMM as memory manager.
+For information about FastMM license, please refer to its source files.

 Repositories